garnish-lang/garnish-core/README.md

                     .to_string())
             )?;

-            // need to add new data and make sure to push to registers for next operation to use
+            // need to add new data
+            // then push its address to registers for next operation to use
             // failure to not push expected values and still returning true,
             //   could cause script to fail due to empty registers let addr = data.get_data().len();